Aliases for RORB Gene

 GeneCards Summary for RORB Gene

-RORB (RAR-Related Orphan Receptor B) is a Protein Coding gene.
-Among its related pathways are Gene Expression and Nuclear Receptor transcription pathway.
+RORB (RAR Related Orphan Receptor B) is a Protein Coding gene.
+Among its related pathways are Sweet Taste Signaling and Circadian rhythm.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription factor binding.
-An important paralog of this gene is NR1I2.
+An important paralog of this gene is RORA.

 UniProtKB/Swiss-Prot for RORB Gene